Press "Enter" to skip to content

 Graham, W. and Sak, A., 2016.
 Miasta Wyśnione.
 Kraków: Wydawnictwo Karakter.

-An Introduction To The Eastern Mediterranean – The Syrian Civil War
+An Introduction To The Eastern Mediterranean – The Arab Uprising

 The Eastern Mediterranean has been the historic crossroads of four regions: Europe, the Middle East, Africa, and Asia.
 Except for being the “home” of their multiple and diverse geographic affiliations and varied political identities, it also constitutes a territory of great strategic importance.
-The fourth part of this series discusses the ongoing Syrian Civil War.
+This article discusses the Arab Uprising that took place in the region in 2010/11, in order to establish an understanding of the current events unfolding in the region.

 Be First to Comment